maxilevi/github-trello-sync/README.md

 # github-trello-sync

-Sync your github issues and milestones with a specified trello board
+Sync your trello board with the milestones and issues of a specific github repository

 Example `config.json`
 ```json